 As a plastic, ABS was first launched commercially in the 1950s by Borg-Warner Corporation.
 Before being used as a 3D printing filament, it was predominantly processed using injection molding to create robust and lightweight parts for automotive interiors, appliances, pipe fittings, toys (such as LEGO), and more.[3]
 Today, the material is still used with injection molding, but it also has a growing share of 3D printing applications.

 ABS filament is known for a range of mechanical properties, including good impact strength, abrasion resistance, and chemical resistance.
 ABS is also characterized by a low melting point compared to other engineering thermoplastics (about 200°C) which, while precluding it from certain high-temperature applications, makes it easy to process on most FDM/FFF 3D printers.[4]
 Critically, ABS is also known for its low density, which leads to lightweight parts.
-The material’s combination of good impact resistance and lightweight has made it especially popular in the automotive sector, where reductions in vehicle weight lead to better fuel efficiency.
+The material’s combination of good impact resistance and light weight have made it especially popular in the automotive sector, where reductions in vehicle weight lead to better fuel efficiency.
 Other applications include functional prototypes, tooling, and end-use parts in a range of consumer and industrial sectors.

 ASA and ABS filaments share a number of characteristics, but also have important differences.
 These differences should influence which of the two 3D printing materials you choose to work with.
 But let’s start with the things they have in common.

 As thermoplastics, ASA and ABS both share some basic properties.
-In other words, all thermoplastics are characterized by their ability to be melted into liquid form and hardened when cooled.
+In other words, all thermoplastics are characterized by their ability to be melted into liquid form and harden when cooled.
 This capability is imperative when it comes to FFF 3D printing, as solid plastic filaments are passed through a heated print nozzle (also called hotend), which extrudes the melted material onto a build platform.
 As layers of the material are extruded, they solidify into an object as the plastic cools.

 In addition to their basic thermoplastic makeup, ASA and ABS have a few mechanical properties in common, including high impact resistance and toughness.
 This means both 3D printing filaments are well suited for functional prototypes, jigs and fixtures, as well as production-grade parts.
 Both materials also have high glass transition temperatures (105°C for ABS and 100°C for ASA), especially when compared to other filaments like PLA, Nylon, and PETG.
 Glass transition temperature is the temperature at which the filament changes from a hard solid to an amorphous, rubber-like solid.[5]
 When it comes to post-processing, both ASA and ABS 3D printed parts can be easily sanded down and smoothed using acetone.

-ASA and ABS do share a couple of less desirable features, including their risk of warping and shrinking on the 3D printer print bed.
+ASA and ABS do share a couple less desirable features, including their risk of warping and shrinking on the 3D printer print bed.
 Warping and shrinking occur if the printed materials cool too quickly.
 This causes the material to contract and solidify, which can lead to poor adhesion and ultimately failed prints.
 Fortunately, there are steps that can be taken to mitigate these risks, such as temperature control for printing and cooling, and better first layer adhesion with the use of a heated bed, kapton tape, or special adhesives.
 That being said, some brands of ASA filament do boast better layer adhesion and less shrinkage than their ABS counterparts.

 A final thing to note about both ASA and ABS is that the materials should be used within well-ventilated spaces.
 When 3D printed, ASA releases strong-smelling and toxic fumes, so ventilation is vital.
 ABS also emits a toxic chemical when it is melted, which can lead to headaches and drowsiness with overexposure.[6]
 In both materials, the toxicity is related to the thermoplastic's styrene component.
 All this means is that the 3D printing filaments should be used with proper filtration systems or in a well ventilated space.